1st Edition

 9. Critical interculturality in tourism communication

-10. Stay critiCUL – The imperative for educators to take a critical and reflexive approach to culture, diversity, and interculturality in their classroom practice
+10. Stay critiCUL: The imperative for educators to take a critical and reflexive approach to culture, diversity, and interculturality in their classroom practice

-Jasmin Peskoller & Eva Maria Hirzinger-Unterrainer, University of Innsbruck, Austria
+Jasmin Peskoller amd Eva Maria Hirzinger-Unterrainer

 11. Language, meaning potential and bicritical interculturality in healthcare